gsoft-inc/wl-domain-event-propagation/README.md

   }
 }
 ```
-To publish an event, use the IEventPropagationClient interface (via injection).
-Use the PublishDomainEventAsync to publish the event.
-The required Subject field is a string description to provide context for the event.
+To publish an event, use the `IEventPropagationClient` interface (via dependency injection).
+Use the `PublishDomainEventAsync` to publish the event.
+The required subject parameter is a string description to provide context for the event.

 ```csharp
 var domainEvent = new ExampleDomainEvent